lucb31/game-engine-go/README.md

 [Try it out](https://lucb31.github.io/game-engine-go/)

 # Survival game
+## Priority
+- creeps sometimes still get stuck on the edge of a castle wall

 ## Open points
 - Should the player be able to shoot from within the castle?
 Or pacified?
+- Open: If npc should always move towards player, wps need to be reorderded by distance to player

 # Engine